MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1703.md

 - **Enumerator**  Identifies the bus that enumerated the device.
 - **HWID**  A list of hardware IDs for the device.
 See [HWID](#hwid).
 - **Inf**  The name of the INF file (possibly renamed by the OS, such as oemXX.inf).
 - **InstallState**  The device installation state.
-For a list of values, see: https://msdn.microsoft.com/library/windows/hardware/ff543130.asp
+For a list of values, see: [Device Install State](https://msdn.microsoft.com/library/windows/hardware/ff543130.aspx)
 - **InventoryVersion**  The version number of the inventory process generating the events.
 - **LowerClassFilters**  The identifiers of the Lower Class filters installed for the device.
 - **LowerFilters**  The identifiers of the Lower filters installed for the device.